AlecAivazis/universal-forms/README.md

         })
     // otherwise the form is not valid
     } else {
-        // respond with an error
-        res.status(400).send(`invalid form: ${form.errors}`)
+        // respond with an error detailing the problems with the given form data res.status(400).send(`invalid form: ${form.errors}`)
     }
 })

-/* other server logic that displays the frontend */
+/* ... additional logic for serving the frontend ... */

 ```